-The fungus then regained popularity 20 years later after “The Last of Us” (Game of the Year, 2013) featured Cordyceps as a zombie virus.
-The video game drew inspiration from how Cordyceps act like body snatchers.
-This parasitic fungus invades the host, replaces their body tissue, and grows stalks from their host’s head to send out more spores.
-And that’s in both the game and real world.
+The fungus regained the spotlight 20 years later after critically acclaimed video game “The Last of Us” featured Cordyceps as a zombie-generating fungus.
+The video game drew inspiration from how various species of Cordyceps can act like body snatchers to insects.
+These parasitic fungi invade the host and replace their body tissue.

-Thankfully the Cordyceps that takes over caterpillar bodies is much less aggressive.
+The Cordyceps species that takes over caterpillar bodies is much less aggressive.
+While this fungus has evolved to infect tarantulas, there’s no evidence that Cordyceps can infect humans.

 People have used C. sinensis for medicinal purposes since the 15th century.
 This fungus is also sometimes referred as: